railsmechanic/canery/README.md

 # Canery
 Canery is a simple and easy to use key/value store with several commands to store and retrieve data.
 As the backend uses [Sequel](https://github.com/jeremyevans/sequel/) for persistence, Canery can be used in virtually any environment where a SQL database is available.
-(For more information please check out the section with the available database adapters.)
+(For more information please check out the section in the Sequel documentation with the available database adapters.)

 ## Installation
 	gem install canery